-The BMS offers scholarships, both for Phase I and for Phase II students, funded by the German Science Foundation DFG in the framework of the "Excellence Initiative" and by the three Berlin universities.
 The application for a scholarship can be included in the application for admission, there is a special section - no extra application materials are needed.

 All BMS scholarships are tax-free and do not include health insurance.